What Computer Should I Buy?

 What computer should I buy?

-We get this question quite often.
-While there isn’t a “one size fits all” answer, the following specifications are the minimum that we recommend.
-These specifications are suitable for typical home and office use.
-If you are a graphic designer, engineer, video/music editor, etc., please contact us before purchasing a system based on these recommendations.
+While there isn’t a “one size fits all” answer, the following specifications are suitable for typical home and office use.

-We can take the hassle out of purchasing a computer and order a desktop or laptop direct from the manufacturer on your behalf.
+If you prefer we can order a desktop or laptop direct from the manufacturer on your behalf.
 These computers include a 3 year warranty and we can also install and setup if necessary.
 Please contact us for more information.

 Memory – 16 gigabytes (GB) of RAM